slin96/master-thesis/experiments/README.md

 # Experiments
-- This directory contains all our experiments
-- every experiment has its own readme
+- This directory contains all our experiments, every experiment has its own readme.